OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

-If you wish to display the categories using a color ramp, say light red for low values grading to dark red for high values, select a smoothly grading color palette from the list of palette options (see example below).
-Do not check the **Set gradient** option because this refers to color gradients **within** polygons, something else entirely.
+If you wish to display the categories using a color ramp, say light red for low values grading to dark red for high values, select a smoothly grading color palette from the list of palette options.
+Do not check the
+**Set gradient** option because this refers to color gradients **within** polygons, something else entirely.